3d-partons/partons/doc/markdown/partons_configuration.md

 # logger.properties {#config_logger}

-This is the configuration file of Logger.
-The path to this file should be set in `partons.properties` via `log.file.path` option. %All options are explained here in the comments starting with the hash symbol `#`:
+This is the configuration file of the Logger.
+The path to this file should be set in `partons.properties` via the `log.file.path` option. %All options are explained here in the comments starting with the hash symbol `#`:

 ```py
 # Enable Logger: